hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 WorkspaceName?: string;
 ```

+There is no way to collect custom user input for templates at the moment.

 #### Versions

 These variables contain correct versions of the packages that are depending on the CDKTF CLI.
 The package names are provided in the correct format for the given platform.
-We recommend using these variables as they are provided without adding any custom logic.
-TODO: why?
+We recommend using these variables as they are provided without adding any custom logic, since the package name and their version schema follow specific conventions.

 Reference the [built-in templates](https://github.com/hashicorp/terraform-cdk/tree/main/packages/cdktf-cli/templates) for examples of how you can use version variables.
 Below are some of the variables in TypeScript.